nicolaspearson/granite/README.md

 > A user accepts only one required field (email) that must be a valid email address and unique.
 If
 > any of the requirements are not satisfied, the API must return a 422 response.

-I deviated from the requirement above, and instead return a 400 due to reasons documented below.
+I deviated from the requirement above, and instead return a `400` due to the reasons documented below.

 Exceptions: